How to use Glouton as Nagios NRPE Daemon

 If you have a Nagios infrastructure in place, you can easily replace the existing Nagios NRPE daemon as described above by Glouton and connect them at the same time to the Bleemeo Monitoring Platform.
 This will allow you to transition to a new monitoring system and when you're happy you can decommission your old Nagios infrastructure.

-In Bleemeo, you can reuse the checks and what you have done directly in your dashboards for example.
+In Bleemeo, you can reuse the checks and what you have done directly in your dashboards, for example.

-Nagios Web Interface and Bleemeo Satus Dashboard
+Nagios Web Interface and Bleemeo Status Dashboard

 The goal is to switch from the Nagios web interface that you already know on the left to the Bleemeo web interface on the right.
 Using Bleemeo's web interface panel, you can easily customize your dashboard to your liking, saving you time to display different graphics, metrics and checks.